DR. ANDREA WOODROOF

 I am originally from a small rural community in Northern Oklahoma, so I know what it means to have a good doctor, and what it means to need one.
 When I finished my medical training (four years of medical school, a year of primary care training, and four more years of general radiology training), I did an additional year (a fellowship) dedicated entirely to the interpretation of mammograms and the management of breast disease.

-During my fellowship year at the university, I worked with a team of experienced breast radiologists who not only gave me the training and expertise I needed to confidently identify breast cancer, but who also form a network of colleagues and professors with whom to consult on challenging cases.
+During my fellowship year at the University of Texas SouthWestern Medical Center in Dallas, I worked with a team of experienced breast radiologists who not only gave me the training and expertise I needed to confidently identify breast cancer, but who also form a network of colleagues and professors with whom to consult on challenging cases.

 It was also during my fellowship that I learned that the most effective breast radiologists are not only appropriately trained, but are keenly aware of, and responsive to, the unique needs of patients facing the possible diagnosis of breast cancer.